Omaima-Ameen/react-workshop/README.md

 **Example Scenario**

-1.React begins rendering a large list in a transition lane.
+1. React begins rendering a large list in a transition lane.

-2.The user types into an input field (SyncLane event).
+2. The user types into an input field (SyncLane event).

-3.The Work Loop:
+3. The Work Loop:
--Immediately yields control,
+   - Immediately yields control,
--Switches to the synchronous loop for the input update, -Completes the urgent work,
+   - Switches to the synchronous loop for the input update,
+   - Completes the urgent work,
--Returns to the paused list rendering afterward.
+   - Returns to the paused list rendering afterward.

 This system preserves responsiveness without sacrificing rendering completeness.